 Lyme disease is a bacterial illness, which is spread by ticks when they bite the skin.
 Initially the disease affects the skin causing a reddish rash associated with flu-like symptoms.
 It takes weeks to months after the initial redness of the skin for its effects to spread throughout the body.
 Lyme disease can be treated with antibiotics.
 Lyme disease can be prevented by using tick avoidance techniques.
-Read more: Lyme Disease Article
+Read more: What Is Lyme Disease in Humans?
+Article

 Multimedia: Slideshows, Images & Quizzes